Code-Institute-Submissions/personal-portfolio-6/README.md

 ## UX
 The project target hiring managers with little time on their hands to scan throght and intere CV, hence the scroll down layout and sleek and clean design.
 The main focus is get the user to scan all the main infomation in one page and use the contact form or social links to get in touch or download the pdf CV.

+## Features
+## Features Left to Implement

+In the furture, I'd like to add JavaScript function to create 'scrolling effect'.
+I also, want to have a section or an additional page with other projects templates.

 ## Strategy

 1. My goal is to have all the information in one page yet, separated by section within scroll down maner.